entropy1337/infernal-twin/README.md

 **Note:** Please make sure to run the 'configure under File menu to install required software'

+Recent Bug Fixes:

+* Display Scanned network with BSSID and Channel

+* WPA2 hacking is now captured by automatically setting an appropriate Channel

+* Aireplay issue is resolved during deauthentication stage due to channel settings in airodump

+* SSID selecting during WPA2 hacking is resolved (extra symbol was being added)

+* One import was removed by mistake but now it is resolved.

+* Frame size is enlarged slightly, as it was hiding a button

+* User interaction during Fake Access Points creation.
+This will let the user to choose the outbout interface for the internet, Evil Twin, Infernal Wireless and Free Internet

+* NAT rules for Fake APs are improved

+* Catch and Error implemented for Infernal Wireless Attack

+* Evil Twin Attack is improved.
+Now lets the user to choose outbound interface

+New Addition:

+* Extra Menu is added to kill airodump-ng from GUI, previously it was shutting down the whole tool.

+* Added a feature to let the user decide how many packets to send for deauthentication during WPA2 Hacking

+* Added a logo

+* During MiTM via Fake AP, you can see the victim's browser live on the GUI panel

+* During MiTM, now you can see the HTTP request and responses live on the GUI panel

 ## FAQ:

 ### I have a problem with connecting to the Database